Ocell-io/color-tools/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-# colorful
+# Color Tools
-Colorful is a library that provies ulitlity functions for the flutter Color class.
+Color Tools is a library that provies ulitlity functions for the flutter Color class.
 In comparison to other libaries it tries to avoid adding additonal classes where possible.

 ## Features